At this point, you’ve probably heard about Fatty Coffee or Bulletproof Coffee made famous by my buddy Dave Asprey.

 - 1 teaspoon ground cinnamon

-- Dash of organic stevia (or to taste)
+- Pinch of organic stevia or monk fruit (to taste)

 - Cinnamon for dusting